 Hello friend!
 Is it too soon to call you my friend?
-I’m Katie, a thirty-ish mom and teacher-librarian who doesn’t really have time for reading but does it anyway.
+I’m Katie, a thirty-ish mom and teacher-librarian who spends every free moment with her nose in a book.
 I’m excited to share my love of books with you.
 Hopefully I can recommend some books you might like (or might rather stay away from!), or at least get chatting with you.
 The internet is an excellent alternative to going out to a book club and actually having to TALK to people, don’t you think?

 ⋆⋆⋆⋆⋆ LOVED IT LOVED IT LOVED IT!!!

 ⋆⋆⋆ I liked it, but it wasn’t anything special.

 ⋆ Ew.
 I hate myself for reading this book.

 5 – Very Mature content.
 May contain significant language, graphic sexual content, or graphic violence.